Agoric/documentation/main/REPL/scratch.md

+# Scratch

 You use `scratch` to save key-value pairs for later.
 It is only on the ag-solo and is not accessible from the chain, making it private to the ag-solo user.
-Since deploy scripts are ephemeral, use scratch to save objects in a deploy script for later scripts to use.
+Since deploy scripts are ephemeral, use `scratch` to save objects from a deploy script for later scripts to use.

 Note that when calling from the REPL's home object, you must use the [E syntax](/distributed-programming.md#communicating-with-remote-objects-using-e) as shown below.